-Department of Labor and Workforce Development Employment Security Division 1111 West Eighth Street, Suite 210 Juneau, AK 99801
+Sean O'Brien, BOS Program Coordinator Department of Labor and Workforce Development Employment Security Division 1111 West Eighth Street, Suite 210 Juneau, AK 99801

-Contact Phone: (907) 465-4863
+Contact Phone: (907) 465-4892

-Contact Email: Katherine_Brown@labor.state.ak.us
+Contact Email: Sean_Obrien@labor.state.ak.us

-Alaska BOS WIB:
+Alaska Balance of State WIB: The Balance of State Workforce Investment Board is a local policy-making council established to oversee job training programs of the Department of Labor and Workforce Development.
+The BOS/WIB

-The Balance of State Workforce Investment Board (BOS WIB) is a local policy-making council established to oversee job training programs of the Department of Labor & Workforce Development.
+Department of Labor and Workforce Development.
 The BOS/WIB consists of seventeen members, each appointed by the Governor.
-The WIB seeks to provide its Service Delivery Area with quality job and career training opportunities to support a sound labor force, a stable economy, and enhanced opportunities for economic development.
+The WIB seeks to provide its Service Delivery Area (SDA) with quality job and career training opportunities to support a sound labor force, a stable economy, and enhanced opportunities for economic development.

-The Balance of State Service Delivery Area (SDA) encompasses all areas of Alaska lying outside the Municipality of Anchorage, and the Matanuska-Susitna Borough.
+The Balance of State Service Delivery Area (SDA) encompasses all areas of Alaska lying outside the Municipality of Anchorage and the Matanuska-Susitna Borough.